alissa-huskey/python-class/docs/lessons/data-types/objects.md

 -------------

 When using the `dir()` function you may have noticed a bunch of members with names surrounded by double underscores (`__`).
-These are are special methods used internally by Python called
+These are special methods used internally by Python called
 {term}`magic <magic method>` or {term}`dunder methods <dunder method>`.
-Each one cooresponds some under the hood Python mechanism.
+Each one cooresponds to some under the hood Python mechanism.

 Lets take a look at the members of an object instance.